 Iandolo has been working with collegiate players for more than 30 years since his graduation from Weber State in 1983.
 He came to Utah prior to the 2007-08 season after spending 16 years as the head coach at Purdue.
 He led the Boliermakers to NCAA appearances in 1998 and 2003, and the NCAA regional finals in 2006.

 Allen is a certified USPTA teaching pro and worked as an assistant pro for over 10 years at the Snowbird Canyon Racquet Club.
-In addition to her duties with the Utes, the Salt Lake City native is currently teaching tennis at Eccles Tennis Center.
+In addition to her duties with the Utes, she is currently teaching tennis at Eccles Tennis Center.

 Allen lives in her hometown of Salt Lake City.
 She is married to Jason Allen and has three children, Calvin, Anna and Roxy.